Tuesday, 12 November 2024

 ‘We can’t afford to lose these people …

 The decision by Parks Victoria, an agency under the control of the Minister for Environment, has the potential to cost jobs and ruin livelihoods.
-Many constituents have written to me and called my office regarding this decision, including Nicholas Leong from Brunswick West in my electorate, who said that:
+Many constituents have written to me and called my office regarding this decision, including Nicholas Leong from Brunswick West in my electorate, who said:

 The climbing community is ready to work alongside the Traditional Owners and Parks Victoria to create a management plan that honours both the cultural importance of the area and the unique climbing heritage that has developed over decades.

-We have seen this before with duck hunting, where after my forum with 400 locals and an open letter to the Premier, the Premier backflipped on that.
-I would like to see another backflip from the Premier, and I would like to let the minister know that we will not be letting this go and continue to stand up for this community.
+We have seen this before with duck hunting, where after my forum with 400 locals and an open letter to the Premier the Premier backflipped.
+I would like to see another backflip from the Premier, and I would like to let the minister know that we will not be letting this go but will continue to stand up for this community.